travelsonic/Sonic-the-Hedgehog-Object-Hitbox-Information/Megadrive/Sonic the Hedgehog 2/Badnik Hitbox Information.md

 # **Badnik Hitbox Information:**
 ## **Mystic Cave Zone:**
 ### **Crawlton**
+Crawltons have a hitbox with a width radius of 8, and a height radius of 8, resulting in a 17 x 17 rectangle.

 ### **Flasher**
 Flasher has a hitbox with a width radius of 16, and a height radius of 16, resulting in a 33 x 33 rectangle.